hartwigmedical/actin/algo/README.md

-HAS_KNOWN_HIV_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 526 HAS_KNOWN_HTLV_INFECTION | Prior other conditions > name like %HTLV% HAS_KNOWN_CYTOMEGALOVIRUS_INFECTION |  Prior other conditions > configured doid should be equal or be a child of DOID 0080827 HAS_KNOWN_TUBERCOLOSIS_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 399 MEETS_COVID_19_INFECTION_REQUIREMENTS | Currently resolves to `UNDETERMINED` IS_FULLY_VACCINATED_AGAINST_COVID_19 | Currently resolves to `UNDETERMINED` ADHERENCE_TO_PROTOCOL_REGARDING_ ATTENUATED_VACCINE_USE | Won't be evaluated
+HAS_KNOWN_HIV_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 526 HAS_KNOWN_HTLV_INFECTION | Prior other conditions > name like %HTLV% HAS_KNOWN_CYTOMEGALOVIRUS_INFECTION |  Prior other conditions > configured doid should be equal or be a child of DOID 0080827 HAS_KNOWN_TUBERCULOSIS_INFECTION | Prior other conditions > configured doid should be equal or be a child of DOID 399 MEETS_COVID_19_INFECTION_REQUIREMENTS | Currently resolves to `UNDETERMINED` IS_FULLY_VACCINATED_AGAINST_COVID_19 | Currently resolves to `UNDETERMINED` ADHERENCE_TO_PROTOCOL_REGARDING_ ATTENUATED_VACCINE_USE | Won't be evaluated